 The Arctic is warming faster than the rest of the globe and is experiencing some of the most severe climate impacts on Earth.
 One of the most notable is the rapid decline in the thickness, age and extent of sea ice.
-Thinner and younger ice melts much faster, and scientists are predicting that by 2030 or even earlier, the Arctic Ocean will be entirely ice-free in the summer.
+Thinner and younger ice melts much faster, and scientists are predicting that Arctic summers may be entirely ice free by as early as 2016.

 Why is that a problem?
 Sea ice underpins the entire Arctic marine ecosystem, and as it shrinks and thins, there are major repercussions for the Arctic peoples and wildlife.
 Many polar species depend on the ice to survive - polar bears are the most famous example, but ringed seals also spend most of their time on ice.
 The Arctic is still under-explored and many more species could be touched by the melting ice cap than we even know of.

 The Arctic is also one of the regions where the effects from global warming are the most dire.
 As the white ice cap is replaced with dark seas, sun light is less and less reflected by in space, allowing for more warming to happen on the planet.
 Methane contained in the permanently frozen ground (permafrost) in the tundra is also a major problem: as the ground melts, more methane (one of the most potent greenhouse gases) is released in the atmosphere, accelerating global warming.

 The ice laying on top of the land mass, like in Greenland, will contribute to sea level rising.
 The ice sheet has been melting faster than ever in recent years, as the summer 2012 Greenpeace expedition demonstrated.

 These are factors humans cannot control, and if we are to solve the climate crisis, we have to do it before these feedback effects get beyond recovery.